aenfield/blog-eleventy/content/about.md

 - **Customer-focused documentation**.
   - I wrote a wide array of different kinds of technical documentation for an enterprise software company in Austin in the early 2000s.
 I can share complete PDFs of some of this documentation as part of an interview process, as it's not appropriate for me to publish the docs here.
   - I wrote tutorials, how-tos, conceptual descriptions, and API reference documentation for Windows CE in 2003 and 2004.
 None of this work is still available online.
-- **This blog**.
-I don't have much here yet, as this iteration is new as of mid-2025.
-More to come.